What’s A Normal Blood Sugar Level?

 Take Prescribed Medications

 - Know how diabetic medications affect your blood sugar, the best ways to store medications, and when to take them.
-Here’s a list of the top 10 things to do/ not do after finding out that you have diabetes.

 - Develop a medication schedule and set-up an alert reminder system.
 Learn what to look for when filling your next prescription here.